nils-nilsen/masters-thesis-project/README.md

 It is important to **clone** the repository and not to download it as a ZIP because of the LFS system.
 Git LFS must be installed to ensure that large files are downloaded correctly.

 Each `.unitypackage` file can be imported into a Unity project to add the contents.
-Click on _'Assets'_ in the top bar, then on _'Import Package'_, then on _'Custom Package...'_ and select the relevant package.
-I would recommend creating a separate app for each package.

 The apps are as packages in the git repo, as this is the easiest and fastest way to run the apps.
 The complete Unity projects take up too much space.

-The easiest way to run the VR applications is to create a new project with the "VR" template in Unity and import the packages there.
+The easiest way to run the VR applications is to create a new projects with the "VR" template in Unity and import the packages there.
 The template already contains all the required dependencies such as the XR Interaction Toolkit.
+Click on _'Assets'_ in Unity at the top bar, then on _'Import Package'_, then on _'Custom Package...'_ and select the relevant package.
+I would recommend creating a separate app for each package.

 The same applies to the smartphone apps.
 There should be used the template "2D Mobile".